intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/README.md

 ## Code Generation

-Code generation represents another significant application of Language Model (LM) technology.
+Code generation represents another significant application of Large Language Model(LLM) technology.
 NeuralChat supports various popular code generation models across different devices and provides services similar to GitHub Copilot.
 NeuralChat copilot is a hybrid copilot which involves real-time code generation using client PC combines with deeper server-based insight.
 Users have the flexibility to deploy a robust Large Language Model (LLM) in the public cloud or on-premises servers, facilitating the generation of extensive code excerpts based on user commands or comments.
 Additionally, users can employ an optimized LLM on their local PC as an AI assistant capable of addressing queries related to user code, elucidating code segments, refactoring, identifying and rectifying code anomalies, generating unit tests, and more.

 Neural Copilot demo video:

 https://github.com/intel/intel-extension-for-transformers/assets/104267837/1328969a-e60e-48b9-a1ef-5252279507a7

 Please check this [example](./examples/deployment/codegen/README.md) for details.

+## Inference and finetuning with Docker

+The easiest way of getting started is using the official Docker file.
+To performance inference, please check [inference with Docker](./docker/inference/README.md).
+For finetuning, please check [finetuning with Docker](./docker/finetuning/README.md).
+We're on track to release the official Docker containers.

 # Advanced Topics